benbyford/ai-ethics-framework/Framework.md

 - ### Inclusive / exclusive

-  - People should be aware that they are interacting with an AI system, and should be informed of the system’s capabilities and limitations
+  - People should be aware that they are interacting with an AI system, and should be informed of the system’s capabilities and limitations.

 - ### Fairness

   - What are the measures of fairness in your particallar area?

   - What compromises are you making between fairness of different groups?